floan/csci499_floan/README.md

 5. `follow` to follow a fellow caw user!
 6. `read` to read a thread of caws!
 7. `profile` to get a list of the users followers and following!
+8. `stream` Streams all new caws containing ‘hashtag’!

 Caw is designed to allow the user to interract with it through the command line.
 All commands should be run within the build folder.
 Please read on to learn more about the commands and how to use them!